Removing Installing Light Seals | Film Cameras USCamera

 Any instructional videos for yashica mat 124 g light seal installation?

 Thanks for contacting me.
 Sorry, no videos on light seals at this time.
-We do have removal and installation instructions here https://uscamera.com/removing-installing-light-seals/.
-For the light seal placement guide for that Yashica model, go here https://uscamera.com/uscamera-light-seal-placement-guide-yashicamat-tlr/.
+We do have removal and installation instructions here http://uscamera.com/removing-installing-light-seals/.
+For the light seal placement guide for that Yashica model, go here http://uscamera.com/uscamera-light-seal-placement-guide-yashicamat-tlr/.
 If you have any questions, you can call me anytime.
 Gray

 When replacing the mirror bumper it looks like some alcohol got on the viewfinder and left a watermark.
 Do I have to take the camera apart to clean this?
 Should I use purer alcohol?